ProfPorkins/GPStudio/README.md

 1. The GPStudio.exe executable (and related files) that provides the user interface.
 2. The GPServer.exe executable (and related files) that provides the genetic programming modeling engine.
 3. A database that stores the training and validation data, along with the project configurations and modeling results.

+The GPServer.exe is designed to be run from the command line or as a Windows service.
+The code, as provided, builds the server to be run from the command line, but all the code to build and run it as a Windows service is still there.

 ## Steps to Running